 Thor is one of the best entries in the Marvel Cinematic Universe (MCU), largely due to the excellent character work that, being a Kenneth Branagh film, unfolds as a Shakespearean tragedy.
 Its 2013 follow-up, Thor: The Dark World, was more forgettable than actively bad, which in many ways, is almost worse.
-Still, both the character of Thor and that first film (which was nearly as good as Captain America: The Winter Soldier) are criminally underrated in the Marvel world by fans and critics alike.
+Still, both the character of Thor and that first film (which is up there with Captain America: The Winter Soldier) are criminally underrated in the Marvel world by fans and critics alike.
 Even Thor’s presence in both Avengers films is underserved, despite the main villain of The Avengers being Thor’s brother, Loki.

 There are several theories as to why Thor doesn’t get his due in the MCU, but one of the key reasons is that the Thor movies are inherently fantasy films with a Classical Hero trying to fit into a universe that primarily services the more modern action/science-fiction genres.
 This doesn’t mean that any of the Thor movies don’t or can’t belong — indeed, I will continue to sing the praises of Thor until the very end — but they have a steeper hill to climb.
 With the MCU growing larger, it might be easier for the Asgardian god to take his rightful place in the Avengers franchise alongside more popular and respected characters such as Captain America and Iron Man (heck, even Spider-Man seems more popular than Thor, and he’s barely been in the MCU), but as of now that remains a more of a hopeful notion than a demonstrable fact.

 However, something, or rather someone, has stepped up to the plate to bring Thor into the limelight the way Branagh’s introductory film hoped but inexplicably failed to, and that would be New Zealand director Taika Waititi, who until now has been best known for Flight of the Conchords and a few smaller films.